Nick Bonfield picks out his nine best USPGA Championship shots since the turn of the millennium…

 5) Keegan Bradley – putt on 17th hole during final round – 2011 USPGA

-On the 15th hole during the final round at Atlanta Athletic Club, Keegan Bradley made a triple-bogey to give Jason Dufner – playing in the group behind – a five-shot lead.
-But Dufner also made triple bogey and the gap was then two.
-Both parred 16, and Bradley hit his tee shot to the par-3 17th some 40 feet right of the flag.
-Amazingly, he holed the significantly sloping right-to-left downhiller, Dufner made bogey and the gap was closed.
+On the 15th hole during the final round at Atlanta Athletic Club, Keegan Bradley made a triple-bogey to give Jason Dufner – playing in the group behind – a four-shot lead.
+But Dufner also made three bogeys in a row and they were tied after Bradleys incredible shot on 17.
+Some 40 feet right of the flag he amazingly holed the significantly sloping right-to-left downhiller.
 Bradley went on to triumph in the three-hole play-off.

 6) Rory McIlroy – 3 wood on 10th hole during final round – 2014 USPGA